arvindand/llm-deliberate/README.md

 ## Overview

-Deliberate is an experimental research tool for studying how multiple LLMs can deliberate on questions, rank each other's responses, and reach consensus.
-It implements several aggregation algorithms from social choice theory:
+Deliberate is an experimental research tool for studying multi-model responses, ranking/judging behavior, and (optionally) **multi-round deliberation with convergence detection**.

+You can use it in a few common modes:

+- **Responses-only:** collect and compare raw model answers side-by-side
+- **Rankings + aggregation:** have models rank each other, then compare formal voting methods on the same set of judgments
+- **Multi-round deliberation:** run iterative rounds where models see peer responses and revise their own; the job can stop early if responses converge

+For the aggregation layer, Deliberate implements several algorithms from social choice theory:

 - **Plurality** — Simple first-place vote counting
 - **Borda Count** — Positional voting with points for each rank